DaanDeMeyer/reproc/README.md

 - On Windows processes are forcefully terminated with the `ExitProcess` and `TerminateProcess` functions.
 These functions take an exit status as an argument which will become the exit status of the terminated process.
-Because any exit status can be passed to the ExitProcess and TerminateProcess functions there is no cross-platform way to check if a child process exited normally or if it was interrupted by a signal or stopped by a call to ExitProcess or TerminateProcess.
+Because any exit status can be passed to the `ExitProcess` and `TerminateProcess` functions there is no cross-platform way to check if a child process exited normally or if it was interrupted by a signal or stopped by a call to ExitProcess or TerminateProcess (unless you terminate it your own code of course).

 ## Design